-Petty-bourgeois democrats of the West, having but yesterday assayed the Moscow trials as unalloyed gold, today repeat insistently that there is "neigher Trotskyism nor Trotskyists within the U.S.S.R."
-They fail to explain, however, why all the purges are conducted under the banner of a struggle with precicely this danger.
-If we are to examine "Trotskyism" as a finished program, and, even more to the point, as an organization, then unquestionably "Trotskyism" is extremely weak in the U.S.S.R.
-However, its indestructable force stems from the fact that it expresses not only revolutionary tradition but also today's actual opposition of the Russian working class.
-The social hatred stored up by the workers against the bureaucracy - this is precicely what from the viewpoint of the Kremlin clique constitutes "Trotskyism".
-It fears with a deathly and thoroughly weal-grounded fear the bond between the deep but inarticulate indignations of the workers and the organization of the Fourth International.
+Petty-bourgeois democrats of the West, having but yesterday assayed the Moscow trials as unalloyed gold, to-day repeat insistently that there is "neither Trotskyism nor Trotskyists within the U.S.S.R."
+They fail to explain, however, why all the purges are conducted under the banner of a struggle with precisely this danger.
+If we are to examine "Trotskyism" as a finished programme, and, even more to the point, as an organisation, then unquestionably "Trotskyism" is extremely weak in the U.S.S.R.
+However, its indestructable force stems from the fact that it expresses not only revolutionary tradition but also to-day's actual opposition of the Russian working class.
+The social hatred stored up by the workers against the bureaucracy-this is precisely what from the viewpoint of the Kremlin clique constitutes "Trotskyism."
+It fears with a deathly and thoroughly well-grounded fear the bond between the deep but inarticulate indignation of the workers and the organisation of the Fourth International.

 The execution of the generation of Old Bolsheviks and of the revolutionary representatives of the middle and young generations has yet more swung the political pendulum to the side of the right, the bourgeois wing of the bureaucracy and its allies throughout the land.
-From them, i.e., from the right, we can expect ever more determined attempts in the next period to reconstruct the socialist character of the U.S.S.R. and bring it closer in pattern to "Western civilization" in its fascist form.
+From them, i.e., from the right, we can expect ever more determined attempts in the next period to revise the socialist character of the U.S.S.R. and bring it closer in pattern to "Western civilisation" in its fascist form.

-From this perspective, impelling concreteness is imparted to the question of the "defense of the U.S.S.R."
-If tomorrow the bourgeois-fascist grouping, the "fraction of Butenko," so to speak, should attempt the conquest of power, the "fraction of Roiss" inevitably would allign itself on the opposite side of the barricades.
+From this perspective, impelling concreteness is imparted to the question of the "defence of the U.S.S.R."
+If to-morrow the bourgeois-fascist grouping, the "fraction of Butenko," so to speak, should attempt the conquest of power, the "fraction of Reiss" inevitably would align itself on the opposite side of the barricades.
 Although it would find itself temporarily the ally of Stalin, it would nevertheless defend not the Bonapartist clique but the social base of the U.S.S.R., i.e., the property wrenched away from the capitalists and transformed into State property.
 Should the "fraction of Butenko" prove to be in alliance with Hitler, then the "fraction of Reiss" would defend the U.S.S.R. from military intervention, inside the country as well as on the world arena.
-Any other course would be a betrey al.
+Any other course would be a betrayal.